tychonievich/graphics/md/text/nanite.md

 then updating the cut can be a purely local process: a node is part of the cut if both

-- it's error is small enough, and
+- its error is small enough, and
 - some member of its group's parent's error is too large.

 Nanite takes advantage of this by increasing child errors that are smaller than parent errors